What is a Scrum Master?

 The Scrum Master serves the Product Owner in several ways, including:

-- Helping the Scrum Team understand the need for clear and concise Product Backlog items.
+- Helping the Scrum Team understand the need for clear and concise Product Backlog items;

-- Facilitating Scrum events as requested or needed.
+- Facilitating stakeholder collaboration as requested or needed.

 The Scrum Master serves the organization in several ways, including:

-- Planning Scrum implementations within the organization;
+- Planning and advising Scrum implementations within the organization;

 Scrum Master Training

-The Professional Scrum Master (PSM) course is a 2-day course where students learn how to use Scrum to optimize value, productivity and the total cost of ownership of software products.
+- The Professional Scrum Master (PSM) is a 2-day course where students learn how to use Scrum to optimize value, productivity and the total cost of ownership of software products.
 Tools are provided to enable students to relate to behavioral shifts, work with people and teams, coach and facilitate techniques, and address the organization.

 Scrum Master Certification